mihirrr0/Quant-Research-and-Systems/Systems/BankNifty-Intraday-Option-Selling-Backtests/README.md

 - Additionally, I customized stop-loss percentages for each trading day to align with the dynamically selected strikes.

 ### 4. Minimum Premium Logic
-- A key feature of this strategy is the **Minimum Premium Logic**, where only option strikes with a premium above a certain threshold are eligible for selling.
+- A key feature of this strategy is the **Minimum Premium Logic**, where only option strikes with a premium above or at a certain threshold are eligible for selling.
 I implemented this to ensure the selected strikes have enough potential reward to justify the associated risk and margin usage.
 - Position sizing is dynamically tied to this logic, helping to maximize returns while keeping risk within acceptable levels.

 ### 5. Testing Protective Options